Join us at the eHaus Manawatu's Open Construction Day, 4-6pm, Wednesday 6 March. Register HERE.

-eHaus Otago was established in 2016, in partnership with Stevenson & Williams Ltd. In this time, eHaus Otago completed a number of beautifully efficient spaces - redefining the way Otago residents live, one home at a time.
+eHaus Otago was established in 2016, in partnership with Stevenson & Williams Ltd. In this time, eHaus Otago completed a number of beautifully efficient spaces including the fantastic Toiroa High Street Co-Housing project in Dunedin.

 "We are proud to be leading the way in PassivHaus design, architecture and construction.
 We are a company that prides itself on innovation and excellence, founded on our specialist expertise in the market."